MessaoudZouikri/OpenAlexBiblio/BIBLIOMETRIC_PIPELINE_TUTORIAL.md

 ## Pipeline Architecture Overview

-The pipeline is organized as a **modular workflow** with 8 main steps, each handled by specialized "agents" (Python programs).
+The pipeline is organized as a **modular workflow** with 11 execution steps — 6 processing agents and 5 validation checkpoints — each handled by specialized Python programs.
 Think of it as an assembly line where each station adds value to the data.

-### The 8-Step Process
+### The 11-Step Process

 ```
 1. Data Collection → 2.
 Raw Data Validation → 3.
 Data Cleaning → 4.
 Clean Data Validation